tivac/eslint-plugin-svelte/README.md

     - `onupdate`
     - `setup`

-Any property names which are not in `order` will be assumed to go after all sorted properties and the order is not guaranteed.
+Any property names which are not in `order` will be ignored, so it's better to be explicit when configuring.